Dishwasha/youtube-dl-helper.github.io/README.md

 * Requires the use of the command-line
 * Can require additional software (FFmpeg, RTMPDump, Microsoft Visual C++ 2010 Redistributable Package)
 * Names downloaded files with the content ID appended to the title
-* Saves videos from YouTube in various formats instead of only MP4
+* Downloads videos from YouTube in various formats instead of only MP4
+* Doesn't update automatically

 You may prefer to use [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/).